 International development cooperation has the goal to come closer to the ideal of a world without poverty, conflicts and ecological destruction.
-Not only a single country, but the world community has to deal with these problems of today.
+It is not only the responsibility of a single country, but the global community, to deal with these problems of today.
 In the framework of its development policy, the German government supports the world community in achieving these goals, also called SDGs (Sustainable Development Goals).

-In the framework of the latest negotiations, the following key areas of cooperation were determined:
+In the framework of the latest negotiations in October 2019, the following priority areas of cooperation were determined: